Botcopy/docs/docs/window/events.md

     currentPage: "string", // id of the current page
     intentName: "string", // name of the intent
     previousFlow: "string", // id of the previous flow
-    previousPage: "string" // id of the previous page }
+    previousPage: "string", // id of the previous page
+    sessionExpiresAt: "string" // ISO 8601 timestamp of when the current session will expire }
 }
 ```

+`sessionExpiresAt` is included on every response, on all platforms, and reflects the current session expiration as of that response.
+Since sending a message extends the session, use this value to keep any session-expiration reminder on your website in sync rather than relying on a fixed offset calculated at page load.
+See [Session Management](advanced/session-management.md) for how session duration is configured.

 ## bc-button-clicked